grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 "It is tough Sylvia.
 Cassandra is right, there is a lot of background noise."

 Gregory reached up and wiped his sweating fingers on a rag hanging on the forward wall between the gauges.
 "I could never get used to going down fast like this, controlled or not," he said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
-His eyes rapidly scanned over the stacks of dozens and dozens of dials and readouts on the front wall of the con.
-What Gregory read from those dials was that the sub was being put through the very limits of its endurable capabilities.
+His eyes rapidly scanned over the stacks of dozens and dozens of dials and readouts on the front wall of the control room.
+What Gregory read from those dials was that the sub was being driven close to the limits of its endurable capabilities.

 The rising and falling needles on the dials, which usually moved with a deliberate and controlled slowness, were all rapidly chasing new positions.
 The RPM indicators for the electric motors were near red-line.
 The battery indicators were showing the batteries draining so fast that Gregory could actually see the needles falling on the dials.
 The plane angle indicators were showing a steep angle.
 And the ballast tank status indicators were rapidly pushing towards a completely flooded boat.